astodynamics

 The equations of motion of an artificial Earth satellite under influence of normal gravitational field expressed in ECI coordinate system have the form, [1]:

-where R = 6378.388 km is the Earth equatorial radii, α00 = 62565060.5, α20 = –67905.0 are parameters of the normal gravitational field of the Earth, P2 is a Legendre polynomial, and ΔUx,y,z are disturbances due to gravitational anomalies.
+where R = 6378.388 km is the Earth equatorial radii, α00 = 62565060.5, α20 = –67905.0 are parameters of normal gravitational field of the Earth, P2 is a Legendre polynomial, and ΔUx,y,z are disturbances due to gravitational anomalies.
 Effects due to tdird body gravitational perturbations, solar wind pressure, and atmospheric drag are neglected.

 According to [1], the gravitational disturbances are computed by following formulae: